 Adopted in 29 April 2019, Resolution 2467 affirms that a survivor-centered approach is required to prevent and respond to conflict-related sexual violence in all UN peace-making, peace-keeping and peace-building initiatives; emphasizes the responsibility that we bear to care for survivors of these heinous crimes; calls for a more holistic understanding of justice and accountability, which includes the provision of reparations for survivors as well as livelihood support to enable them to rebuild their lives and support their families; and recognizes the necessity, in all prevention and response efforts, of civil society actors who are on the frontlines of conflict.
-It recognizes that men and boys are also targets of sexual violence in conflict and post-conflict settings, including in the context of detention settings and those associated with armed groups, and urges Member States to protect victims who are men and boys through the strengthening of policies that offer appropriate responses to male survivors and challenge cultural assumptions about male invulnerability to such violence.
+It recognizes children 'born of war' as a particular victim group for the first time.
+Further, it recognizes men and boys as targets of sexual violence in conflict and post-conflict settings, including in the context of detention settings and those associated with armed groups and urges Member States to protect victims who are men and boys through the strengthening of policies that offer appropriate responses to male survivors and challenge cultural assumptions about male invulnerability to such violence.